stellio-hub/ngsild-load-tests/README.md

 For a script to run:

 * The env variable `STELLIO_HOSTNAME` needs to be set, configure it in the `.env` file
-* The connecton to Timescale has to be passed
+* The connection to Timescale has to be passed
 * A script typically has default values for the number of VUs, iterations,... but they can be overriden on the CLI (among other ways)

 An util script is available to more easily launch a load test script: